 2# | What do I want to be when I get older?

-Is the question we are still asking ourselves so don’t worry if you are one of us.
+It is the question we are still asking ourselves so don’t worry if you are one of us.
 There are plenty of ways to discover what is the perfect job for you.
-Start by speaking to your university Careers Advisor; if you are not currently in school then there are various self assessment tests out there, however most of them cost.
-We’ve found some nice free self assessment tests to find out if your personality fit your job, if you have the entrepreneur profile, what kind of manager are you, your sales and marketing abilities as well as assess your Emotional Quotient.
+Start by speaking to your university Careers Advisor; if you are not currently in school then there are various self assessment tests out there, however, most of them cost.
+We’ve found some nice free self-assessment tests to find out if your personality fits your job if you have the entrepreneur profile, what kind of manager are you, your sales and marketing abilities as well as assess your Emotional Quotient.

-If you are going for job in this field, then there is a whole list of it job boards you can visit our IT job boards section.
+If you are going for a job in this field, then there is a whole list of IT job boards you can visit our IT job boards section.